 Students Who Paid in Person or with Financial Aid

-John Tyler Community College has partnered with Tuition Management Services (TMS) to process electronic financial aid and tuition refunds for students who paid their tuition and fees on campus or received financial aid, as well as payment plan refunds.
-TMS will send the money to Tyler’s Financial Services Office, which will disburse refunds directly to students.
+John Tyler Community College has partnered with Nelnet to process electronic financial aid and tuition refunds for students who paid their tuition and fees on campus or received financial aid, as well as payment plan refunds.
+Nelnet will send the money to Tyler’s Financial Services Office, which will disburse refunds directly to students.

 Disbursements will be held until after the census date of the last class for students taking all classes outside of regular 15-week session.
 The census date is the point at which your enrollment is locked for financial aid purposes.
 At this point in the term, credit hours are locked and financial aid for the term is adjusted to reflect the official number of enrolled credits.

 At the start of each semester, all new students and students who have not already registered with our refund partner Nelnet will receive an e-mail from email@example.com with directions on how to select your refund preference.
 If you no longer have your e-mail from Nelnet, simply go to the Nelnet website to enroll.